How to Overcome Depression by God’s Power

 4. We have the keys to the kingdom.
 Matthew 16:19 states, “I [Jesus] will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
 (Also see Matthew 18:18.)
 When you have keys, you have the authority to lock or unlock your house or wherever the key fits.
 In the spirit realm, the kingdom’s keys allow you to bind (lock) or loose (unlock).
 The Greek meaning for “bind” is to tie or knit, and “loose” means undo or release.
 Jesus does not give specific examples.
 The Bible also uses the terms put on, which can be interchanged with “bind,” and put off for “loose.”
 Ephesians 4:22-24 states, “To put off [loose] your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on [bind] the new self, created after the likeness of God in true righteousness and holiness.”
 In prayer, you must first loose or put off your old self consisting of wrong thoughts and false beliefs so you can bind or put on your new self that conforms to the truth of God and be holy.

 ONLY as we submit to the Lordship of Christ Jesus do we have dominion over the demonic world.
 James 4:7 states, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 For example, as long as I worried about something, I was controlled and consumed by it.
-Satan was able to control my mind through that worry and keep me self-focused and in despair.
+Satan was able to control my mind through that worry and keep me self-focused and oppressed with despair.
 He tempts me to imagine all the terrible things that will never happen, so I become angry.
 I let Satan steal my joy and peace.
 As soon as I submitted my concerns to God and put them in my “God Cares” box, then I could keep my mind on the things of God, and Satan could not torment me again.
 Satan cannot read your mind, but he does hear what you say.
 So RESOLVE to do what HEBREWS 13:15 says, “Through him then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge his name.”
-Modern King James says, “Confessing His name.”
 King James says, “Giving thanks to His name.

 Conclusion

+When you believe that Jesus is the son of God and forgives your sins, then the Holy Spirit enters your heart and gives you life.
 Because you have the life of Christ in you through the Holy Spirit, you have His divine power and authority.
 So, when you keep your mind on Christ through continual prayer and praise and by faith apply His truth, you will remain in victory over every scheme of the devil.
 You will suffer defeat when you let your mind dwell on the troubles and allurements of the world.
 So, daily submit your mind to God’s control and abide with Him through prayer and praise.
 Be watchful for pride because it blocks Christ’s power in your life for victory over demonic activity.

 Reflections and Applications: